kevinsogo/compgen/README.md

 ### Using a detector script

-First, write a program that takes a valid input from stdin and prints the index of *all* subtasks in which the file is valid.
+First, write a program (say `detector.java`) that takes a valid input from stdin and prints the index of *all* subtasks in which the file is valid.
 Then run the following:

 ```bash
 $ kg subtasks -i "tests/*.in" -f detector.java